dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

         kind: ClusterSourceTemplate
         name: custom-source-tester-template-{{ session_namespace }}
 ```
+#### ClusterSourceTemplate - Source Scanning

 We have a requirement to scan our source code for any coding or dependency level CVEs.
 Let's add those pieces together to get it done.
 To achieve this, we will need to create a `ClusterSourceTemplate` that uses `SourceScan`, and then add the reference of it to the Supply Chain.
 Lets understand what this section is.
-We are using a scan policy (`ScanPolicy`) named `scan-policy` and the scanning template (`ScanTemplate`) named `blob-source-scan-template` via `scanning.apps.tanzu.vmware.com/v1beta1` that was already deployed on this workshop & the TAP cluster by OOTB supply chain.
+We are using a scan policy `ScanPolicy` named `scan-policy` and the scanning template `ScanTemplate` named `blob-source-scan-template` via `scanning.apps.tanzu.vmware.com/v1beta1` that was already deployed on this workshop & the TAP cluster by OOTB supply chain.
 We can change the policies and templates with our custom ones.
 We will explain this more during the image scanning section when we add it to the supply chain.

 Create a template now:
 ```editor:append-lines-to-file